daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 Now that we've finished the lighting model, you'll notice the material isn't cel-shaded at all.
 We haven't added any 'hard cut' to the lighting yet, which is central to the cel-shaded aesthetic.
 There are several ways to do that, but we're going to use a lighting ramp texture - I've based this on what Ciro Continisio did in [his tutorial](https://connect.unity.com/p/zelda-inspired-toon-shading-in-shadergraph).
 I've opted to use a different ramp texture for a slightly smoother shading effect; the hard cut is crucial for cel-shading, but there's no reason it can't have a subtly smooth transition rather than an immediate switch between light and dark.
 It's down to personal preference which you pick.

 The left side of the ramp texture controls how dark the lighting is at its darkest, and the right side controls how bright it is at its brightest - all values between control how the lighting transitions between dark to light.
-We'll use separate ramps for diffuse light and specular+fresnel light, but we can encode them both in one texture for efficiency.
+We'll use separate ramps for diffuse light and specular+Fresnel light, but we can encode them both in one texture for efficiency.
 Here's the lighting ramp texture I've used (it's included in the project files at 128x2 resolution, and this version has an outline so you can see it properly):

 <img data-src="/img/tut5/lighting-ramp.jpg" class="center-image lazyload" alt="Lighting Ramp">
 *Two lighting ramps - one for diffuse and one for specular - included in one texture.*

 To start off, we'll add two new properties for using the lighting ramp texture.
 The first will be a new `Texture2D` called `Lighting Ramp` - I've also set the default value to the lighting ramp texture so we can visualise the impact of these changes in the graph's preview windows.
 Then, we'll add a `SamplerState` (which I've named simply `Sampler State`) which lets us override how the lighting ramp texture is filtered.
-We need the `Wrap` mode to be set to `Clamp` so that lighting values above 1 don't cause strange lighting effects.
+We need the **Wrap** mode to be set to *Clamp* so that lighting values above 1 don't cause strange lighting effects.

 We're going to inject a few nodes right after the `Diffuse Lighting` and `Specular Lighting` groups.
 For both, we will use a `Colorspace Conversion` node to convert from `RGB` (red, green, blue) colour space to `HSV` (hue, saturation, value) colour space - this allows us to use the **value** (also called **lightness**) to control how far across the lighting ramp we sample.
 After the `Colorspace Conversion` node, we will use a `Split` node to grab only the `B` component of the colour (the outputs of `Split` unfortunately assume an RGB colour vector is used as input, but since we've input a HSV colour, it'll output hue, saturation, value and alpha respectively for `R`, `G`, `B` and `A`).